Home » Recipes » Easy Healthy Dinners » Soups » Dutch Oven Beef Chili

 • How to thicken your chili.
 If you want your chili to be a little thicker, the best way to do this is to just let it simmer on the stove a bit longer until you have achieved your desired thickness.

 • Meat substitutions.
-You can also use ground turkey or ground chicken in this recipe, though of course it won’t be a beef chili anymore!
-Another idea is to add a second kind of meat in addition to the ground beef.
+You can also use ground turkey or ground chicken in this recipe.
+Of course, it won’t be a beef chili anymore!
+I have recipes for turkey chili and chicken chili you may also love to try.
+Another option is to add a second kind of meat in addition to the ground beef.

 • Bean substitutions.
 You can also use different kinds of beans instead of, or in addition to, the red kidney beans.
-My suggestions would be canned black beans or pinto beans.
+My suggestions would be canned black beans.
 Just use them in the recipe the same way you would the kidney beans.

 A bowl filled with chili and topped with cheese and sour cream.

-Growing up, my mom would put noodles in our chili because it was considered a “poor mans soup” so noodles would help it go further.
+Growing up, my mom would put cooked noodles in our chili to stretch the meal even further.
 When I moved down to Texas, my chili game changed.
-Here are some fun ideas to top your chili with, or even create a “chili bar” out of!
+Here are some fun ideas to top your chili with, or even create a “chili bar” out of if you’re serving friends and family.

 Two bowls with chili and topped with chili toppings.